 The effort to create the maps was led by Chandra Giri of the U.S. Geological Survey and published recently in the journal Global Ecology and Biogeography.
 Using digital image classification techniques, the research team compiled and analyzed more than 1,000 scenes from the Landsat series of satellites.

 Giri and colleagues found 12.3 percent less area covered by mangroves than previously estimated by the United Nations Food and Agriculture Organization.
 The current extent of mangroves is probably half of what once existed.
 Only 6.9 percent of mangrove forests are protected by law.

-Nearly a fifth of the coast of Australia (the north coast is shown above) is surrounded by mangrove-lined coast.
-Australia has the third largest area of mangroves in the world after Indonesia and Brazil, and approximately 6.4% of the world’s total mangrove area.
+Nearly a fifth of the coast of Australia is edged by mangroves.
+Australia has the third largest area of mangroves in the world (after Indonesia and Brazil), and approximately 6.4 percent of the world’s total mangrove area.

 NASA Earth Observatory images created by Jesse Allen, using data provided by Chandra Giri, U.S. Geological Survey.
 Caption by Michael Carlowicz and Laura Rocchio.